johnfultonorg/johnfultonorg.github.io/README.md

 Base github page accessible by http://johnfultonorg.github.io

+Change version information here and and footer.html

 ## Revision History

+3.2 - 9/6/25
+    - Fa25 classes
+    - Display version in index.html

 3.1 - 9/3/25
     - cleanup
-    - added networking presetationa and linf from "other"
+    - added networking persentation and link from "other"

 3.0 - 8/6/2025
     - revised manually for johnfulton.org